Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Library Methods.md

 function onCreate()
      local textString = 'IJBIOGEJBOUIEKWIWBLCUYQOWYGV'
      local stringSyntax1 = string.lower(string.gsub(string.gsub(textString, 'W', ''), 'I', ''))
-     debugPrint(stringSyntax1) -- will return 'jbogejbouekblcuyqoygv'
+     debugPrint(stringSyntax1) -- will print 'jbogejbouekblcuyqoygv'
      -- The functions being nested makes it not understandable, sure you can use this syntax -- just use this only ones or twice when nesting tho

      local stringSyntax2 = textString:gsub('W', ''):gsub('I', ''):lower()
-     debugPrint(stringSyntax1) -- will return 'jbogejbouekblcuyqoygv'
+     debugPrint(stringSyntax1) -- will print 'jbogejbouekblcuyqoygv'
      -- This syntax pretty much solves the problem and makes it more understandable end
 ```